nwilliams-lucas/poslauncher/README.md

 # POS Launcher

-A cross-platform application designed to automatically start and manage services required for a Point of Sale (POS) system.
-Built with .NET MAUI for Windows, macOS, iOS, and Android support.

 ## Features

 ### Core Features

-- **Cross-Platform Support**: Built with .NET MAUI for Windows, macOS, iOS, and Android
 - **Service Management**: Automatically starts PostgreSQL and JMC FIXED services (Windows primary focus)
 - **Application Launcher**: Launches Commerce_Client with machine-specific parameters
 - **Visual Feedback**: Real-time status updates with intuitive UI and banner logo